United-Sapiens/.github/profile/README.md

 # <img src="https://raw.githubusercontent.com/United-Sapiens/.github/main/assets/clamor-icon.png" height="22px">&nbsp; United Sapiens' Clamor

-<p align="justify">The short text that I call <b>United Sapiens' Clamor</b>, in the form of a poem and almost a popular appeal, is an allusion to the great potential that human beings could achieve if everyone united for peace, without divisions and without the need for wars.
+<p align="justify">The short text that I call <b>United Sapiens' Clamor</b>, in the form of a poem and with a popular appeal, is an allusion to the great potential that human beings could achieve if everyone united for peace, without divisions and without the need for wars.
 In my opinion, we have forgotten the most important thing throughout history:&nbsp; WE ARE ALL HOMO SAPIENS, A SINGLE SPECIES OF A SINGLE PEOPLE.</p>

 ```
      WE ARE SAPIENS